 Thank you so much for taking the time to visit my blog today.
 I work very hard with a lot of dedication to create the best content possible within my capabilities.

 I have been asked before by many people about what BiblioNyan entails and why they should follow along on my blogging journey.
 To makes things a bit easier, I have created this page as means of answering all commonly asked questions that I come across.
-If you have a question that is not listed here, or anywhere else on my blog, please do not hesitate to contact me through the multiple channels available.
-I am open and appreciative to everything y’all may have to say or inquire about, provided you are not being troll.
+If you have a question that is not listed here, or anywhere else on my blog, please do not hesitate to contact me through the multiple avenues available.
+I am open and appreciative to everything y’all may have to say or inquire about, provided you are not being a troll.
 I ignore trolls.
 I have too many books to read and anime to watch to waste my time on trolls. ✌🏾

 What is BiblioNyan?

 BiblioNyan is a WordPress blog that I created and began writing for in August 2015 under a different guise.
 Since then, it has gone through multiple identity changes, until I finally discovered its personality and the subject matter that I wanted this blog to focus on.